DANCEcollaborative/bazaar/README.md

            - .../2/STUDENTB/2/...
            - .../3/STUDENTC/3/…

-# Converting a legacy agent to a Docker agent
+# Convert a legacy agent to a Docker agent
 - Replace the agent's file '…/runtime/properties/WebsocketChatClientLegacy.properties' with a copy of (e.g.) the file 'WeatherAgentLegacy/runtime/properties/WebsocketChatClient.properties'
 - In the agent's file '…/runtime/agent.xml' replace both instances of "WebsocketChatClientLegacy" with "WebsocketChatClient".
 - If any src files include the line 'import basilica2.socketchat.WebsocketChatClientLegacy', change those lines to 'import basilica2.socketchat.WebsocketChatClient'.
 - In the .classpath file, replace ‘SocketIOClientLegacy’ with ‘SocketIOClient’.

-# Installing and running Docker agents on a Linux server
+# Install a Bazaar Docker agent on a Linux server
 NOTE: This is only for agents that use the newer Docker sockets method.
 The older sockets method is deprecated.

 - Server installation